This dirty chai latte recipe (AKA chai coffee) is a wonderful, spicy coffee drink perfect for the fall season!

 Coffee Beans: You can also use ground coffee.
 I don’t own a burr grinder yet, so I just used the grinder at my grocery store set to espresso.

 Maple Syrup: I think maple syrup is lovely in a dirty chai latte, but see notes for substitution ideas.
+1 teaspoon is plenty for me, but if you have a sweet tooth, feel free to increase this amount!

 So the added cream ensures that it’s nice and rich.
+But you could also use whole milk, or milk with a splash of heavy cream.

 Can we chat about half & half for a minute?